somsos/daj/README.md

   - [X] Delete
   - [X] Update
   - [X] Get products by page
-  - [Current] Product images
+  - [X] Product images
     - [X] Upload
     - [X] Show image by id image
     - [X] Get images by product id
     - [X] delete image by id
-    - [Current] check delete images when product is deleted
+    - [X] check delete images when product is deleted
+  - [Current] don't delete, mark as deleted

 - [ ] Understand mapping and find out if there is a simpler way.